TimMangan/App-Info/docs/Windows/CyberDuck/InstallConfigure.md

 # Installation and Configuration Notes for CyberDuck

-By default the app will install into several folders under both Program Files and Program Files (x86).
+By default the exe installer for this app will install into several folders under both Program Files and Program Files (x86).
 In both, there are both a Bonjour folder and a CyberDuck folder.

+The MSI version of the installer seems to skip the Bonjour service installation (even though files are in the package).

 ## MSI based installer
 The MSI installer appears to only have the typical MSI options.